jakewantulok/iot/README.md

 ### Particle Jukebox 🎹

 `particlejukebox.ino` is a fully functioning demo for **[The Grove Starter Kit for Particle Mesh](https://store.particle.io/products/grove-starter-kit)**.
 It also demonstrates how to use [`Particle.function()`](https://docs.particle.io/reference/device-os/firmware/photon/#cloud-functions).
-Just *flash⚡️* this sketch to your Particle Argon and see how it works!
+Just *⚡️flash⚡️* this sketch to your Particle Argon and see how it works!

 #### Requirements: